 PP'd in a combination of Lightroom/Silver Efex 2 and Photoshop*.
 For some reason I didn't enable lens corrections, even though I have the profiles.

-*Adobe software is the sole reason I have Windows on a computer.
+*Adobe software is the sole reason I have Windows (Win7) on a computer (even that is running in a virtual machine despite graphics card issues) .
 I know there are Linux alternatives but I have an archive going back to 2003 with non destructive edits.
-They aren't even friendly to a virtual machine (graphics card issues) so I have to keep a working Windows environment into which I dual boot if required.
-Win 7 too, I'll not touch Win 10 with a bargepole
+I'll not touch Win10 (aka "Slurp" with a bargepole.
+However, I am slowly learning "Darktable" , a very capable FOSS alternative to Lightroom

 These are some photos of Elina and her youngest child aged 3.
 Elina and her 3 children were 'temporarily' housed in this one room flat 18 months ago by Newham Council (they were living in the London Borough of Newham).
 The temporary housing is in Welwyn Garden City, approximately 20kms from the London Borough of Newham.
 More details can be found on Kate Belgrave's site 'This is how you and your kids can expect to live if you lose your home'